 Berenbaum began visiting the casino every payday — and in between, whenever tip money permitted.

 She left home as soon as she turned 18, moving in with the manager of the pizza outlet.
-After working as a driver for a time, she won entry to the management training program.
+After working as a driver for a while, she won entree to the management training program.

 It wasn’t long before Berenbaum realized she’d traded a dysfunctional father for an abusive partner.
 But by then, she was married, pregnant and committed to accompanying him on a move out of state.

-He introduced her to poker, and they both played avidly.
+He turned her on to poker, and they both played avidly.
 That fueled her budding addiction, which once again began to serve as a means of escaping an excruciating reality.

 The couple made enough money in a lucky streak at the tables to franchise Domino’s outlets in Texas and Kansas.
 But their luck turned, as it inevitably will, and they went bankrupt.

 By then, they had two young children to support.
 They decided to return to Vegas, train as dealers and take work in a casino world they already knew well.